South Portland Street Synagogue

-South Portland Street Synagogue was a synagogue regarded as the Jewish religious centre of Glasgow between 1901 and its closure in 1974.
-It was located at 85-89 South Portland Street in the Gorbals are of the city and was designed by James Chalmers.
-The building was known by several names during its lifespan including the South Side Synagogue, the Great Synagogue and the Great Central Synagogue.
+South Portland Street Synagogue was a former Orthodox Jewish synagogue, that was at 85-89 South Portland Street in the Gorbals area of Glasgow, Scotland, in the United Kingdom.

+From its establishment in 1901 until its closure in 1974, it was regarded as the centre of Jewish religious in Glasgow.
+The building, designed by James Chalmers, was known by several names during its lifespan including the South Side Synagogue, the Great Synagogue and the Great Central Synagogue.

 History

 On opening in 1901, the religious leaders of the congregation were Reverend Abraham Cantor and Reverend Isaac Bridge.
 At the time of opening, South Portland Street was the largest synagogue in Scotland, with seating for 1,000 people and the option for up to 1,600 people to access services in the Prayer Hall with the opening of folding doors.

-The Synagogue was in a union with Garnethill Synagogue from 1886/7 to 1898 and from 1896 until 1906 was part of the United Synagogue of Glasgow.
+The synagogue was in a union with Garnethill Synagogue from 1886/7 to 1898 and from 1896 until 1906 was part of the United Synagogue of Glasgow.
 In 1956, the building merged with the congregation of the New Central Synagogue in Hospital Street to form the Great Central Synagogue.

+In the first decade of the 20th century the South Portland Street Synagogue purchased and operated a burial ground at Riddrie, immediately adjoining Riddrie Park Cemetery.

-The Synagogue was the longest-surviving synagogue in the Gorbals and was considered to be the last Jewish building in the area, and was the centre of traditional Jewish life until it closed in 1974.
+The synagogue was the longest-surviving synagogue in the Gorbals and was considered to be the last Jewish building in the area, and was the centre of traditional Jewish life until it closed in 1974.

 Congregation

-The congregation of the Synagogue was formed in 1881, in response to the large numbers of Jewish immigrants who were moving to the Gorbals area.
+The congregation, who worshipped in the Ashkenazi rite, was formed in 1881 in response to the large numbers of Jewish immigrants who were moving to the Gorbals area.
 As a result of this immigration, a number of synagogues were established in the Gorbals, of which South Portland Street was the largest.